 With this assessment, the facility will get patient information regarding medical history and details of the addiction in order to create a plan that’s tailored to the individual.

 Then comes the withdrawal.
-According to Mayo Clinic and many clinical studies conducted previously, there are many symptoms that come with a withdrawal from prescription drugs.
+According to the Mayo Clinic and many clinical studies conducted previously, there are many symptoms that come with a withdrawal from prescription drugs.
 This includes:

 - Uncontrollable mood swings